-We live regionally in South Australia so we travel to Adelaide to the Woman’s and Children’s Hospital for scans and appointments with the amazing Maternal and Foetal Medicine Team.
-We then have appointments in-between travelling to Adelaide here in our hometown with our local Obstetrician.
-Part of this pregnancy plan is that we have regular scans, I am tested for the GBS bacteria monthly, baby will be monitored twice weekly from 34 weeks onwards and we will be induced at 37 weeks.
+We live regionally in South Australia so we travel to Adelaide to the Women’s and Children’s Hospital for scans and appointments with the amazing Maternal and Foetal Medicine Team.
+We then have appointments in-between travelling to Adelaide, here in our hometown, with our local Obstetrician.
+Part of this pregnancy plan is that we have regular scans, I am tested for the GBS bacteria monthly, baby will be monitored twice weekly from 34 weeks onwards, and we will be induced at 37 weeks.

 Emotionally I have been up and down this pregnancy.
 There are many good days and then there are some really tough days and nights.

 Every scan and appointment brings me and my fiancé anxiety.
 The moment of the sonographer or obstetrician searching for baby’s heartbeat feels like forever, and I break down into tears of pure relief each time we do hear baby’s heartbeat.